Maintainability Guidelines

 return employee.Manager?.Name;

-Prefer interpolated strings over concatenation or string.Format
+Prefer interpolated strings over concatenation or string.Format.

 (AV1546)

 Since .NET 6, interpolated strings are optimized at compile-time, which inlines constants and reduces memory allocations due to boxing and string copying.
+In .NET 8 and later, interpolated strings are further optimized using DefaultInterpolatedStringHandler, making them the fastest option in most scenarios.

 // GOOD